-2020 and Beyond: Business Priorities for the next UK Government outlines the key business priorities for the future UK Government.
+2020 and Beyond: Business Priorities for the next UK Government outlines the key business priorities for the new UK Government.

 It has been developed with the 53 accredited Chambers of Commerce across the UK and the BCC’s growing global network and sets out the key priorities that would enable businesses of all sizes to reignite the country’s stagnating economy.

-The BCC’s key business priorities for the next administration centre around:
+The BCC’s key business priorities for the new administration centre around:

 - International trade

 - Ensure continuity of trading conditions with third countries so that businesses can continue to benefit from the levels of market access that they have had under European Union free trade agreements.

 - Secure the future of the UK-European Union trading relationship, minimising cross-border trade frictions and avoiding a hard border with Ireland.

 - Introduce a simple and flexible new immigration system that minimises the administrative burden on businesses and allows access to all skill levels – including temporary, seasonal and permanent roles – with recognition of professional qualifications.

 - Increase funding for apprenticeships to ensure SMEs can access training, at all skill levels, in their local area and reform the Apprenticeship Levy in England to allow businesses to use all forms of accredited training.